 At the end of the game, Geralt stops an assassination attempt on King Foltest's life.
 However, he then discovers that the dead assassin may have been a witcher as well, strange fact which sets the stage for the sequel, Assassin of Kings.

 Following on from the first game, Geralt is employed as Foltests' right hand man, his job to protect the King as he sees him as a 'lucky charm' during the prologue of the game, Geralt saves the King's life on more than one occasion.
 The goal of the battle they are in is to take back the city and find the royal children.

 As they're storming the city a dragon attacks, Geralt and Foltest are split from the rest of the party and head towards where the royal children are hidden.
-When they eventually reach the tower where the royal children are being protect, Geralt stays back as Foltest greets his children.
-The blind monk protecting them warns of guards approaching the tower and ushers the children to safety.
+When they eventually reach the tower where the royal children are being protected, Geralt stays back as Foltest greets his children.
+The blind monk protecting then warns of guards approaching the tower and ushers the children to safety.
 As Foltest is walking out of the room, the monk gets up and takes off his bandage, revealing he isn't blind.
-Geralt realises this all too late as the assassin slices the King's throat.
-As Geralt turns to chase the Kingslayer he notices he is a Witcher too.
+Geralt realizes this all too late as the assassin slices the King's throat.
+As Geralt turns to chase the Kingslayer, he notices he is a Witcher too.
 The assassin is a huge mass of a man, much larger than Geralt.